 We know avocados have beauty benefits on the inside.
 They’re full of vitamins A and E and antioxidants that fight off skin-damaging free radicals.
 Plus avocados are good source of biotin, which strengthens hair and nails and improves dry skin.

 Avocados are also deeply nourishing when applied to the skin.
-The high fat content hydrates dry skin and helps maintain moisture in the epidermal layer of the skin, keeping it soft.
+The high fat content (fatty acids) hydrates dry skin and helps maintain moisture in the epidermal layer of the skin, keeping it soft.
 The omega-fatty acids soothe inflammation, facial redness and irritation.
 Make sure to use the dark green flesh near the skin of the avocado where the nutrients are most concentrated.

 Anti-Inflammatory Spirulina + Avocado Face Mask

 Combining spirulina with avocado makes a skin-soothing face mask that evens out skin tone and calms skin irritation.
 Spirulina, a blue-green algae, is a rich source of antioxidants like selenium, beta-carotene and vitamins C and E that help reduce inflammation and neutralize harmful free radicals that damage the skin.
 It’s also rich in amino acids to fight bacteria, which can help with acne.

 Add a small amount of rich conditioning avocado oil, which gives collagen production an assist and helps keep skin soft and smooth.